wprichar/DevOPs-tooling/README.md

 ## Retrieve Slack incoming webhook

-In our **build stage** of the pipeline we add the incoming webhook url to give more detailed information on the changes commited in GIT.
-We need to reterieve the webhook and put it in the stage as an environment variable.
+In our **build stage** of the pipeline we add the incoming webhook url to give more detailed information on the changes committed in GIT.
+We need to retrieve the webhook and put it in the stage as an environment variable.

 1. Navigate to https://my.slack.com/services/new/incoming-webhook/ to add a new webhook